Best practices for creating a Seminar

 πŸ”Ή Step 5.
 Final Review and Share

-• Review the seminar from start to finish before presenting.
+• Review the seminar from start to finish before presenting it.

-• Check that cases or text fields not meant for the audience to see at launch are hidden.
+• Check that cases, slides, and text fields not meant for the audience to see at launch are hidden.

 • Click Share, and set access start/end dates, + Add a password.seminar share